FinOps hubs Open, extensible, and scalable cost governance for the enterprise.

 💵 Estimated cost: $25 per $1M in cost

+Estimated cost is based on list prices and does not include negotiated discounts.
 Exact cost of the solution may vary.
 Cost is primarily for data storage and number of times data is ingested.
 Pipelines will run once a day per export.
+Use the Data ingestion report to monitor hub cost.

-FinOps hubs requires an Enterprise Agreement (EA) or Microsoft Customer Agreement (MCA) account (including Cloud Solution Provider subscriptions).
+FinOps hubs requires an Enterprise Agreement (EA), Microsoft Customer Agreement (MCA), or Microsoft Partner Agreement (MPA) account (including Cloud Solution Provider subscriptions).
 If you have a Microsoft Online Services Agreement (MOSA, aka PAYG) or a Microsoft internal subscription, you will need to use FinOps hubs 0.1.1.
 Please note Power BI reports have not been tested extensively with MOSA and MS Internal subscriptions.
 Speak to a Microsoft representative or file a billing support request to ask about migrating your subscription to Microsoft Customer Agreement.

 🙋♀️ Why FinOps hubs?